Houla: The Houla massacre

 The Houla massacre (مجزرة الحولة) was a mass murder of civilians by Syrian government forces that took place on May 25, 2012, in the midst of the Syrian civil war, in the town of Taldou, in the Houla Region.
 According to the United Nations, 108 people were killed, including 34 women and 49 children.

-On 29 April 2022, a water canal built by FAO was inaugurated in the region, which would bring water from Taldou dam to the agricultural lands there, after an 11-year hiatus due to the Syrian civil war.
+On 29 April 2022, a water canal built by FAO was inaugurated in the region, which would bring water from Taldou dam to the agricultural lands there, after an eleven-year hiatus due to the civil war.

+Activities and inhabitants

+The region is known for the cultivation of cereals, legumes, grapevines, olives, pomegranates, cotton, and vegetables.
+Livestock farming is also practiced, including the raising of cattle, sheep, poultry, and bees, as well as carp farming in Houla Dam.